guzzle/retry-subscriber/README.rst

-    If no ``max`` configuration value is provided, then a request will be retried 5 times. sleep
+    If no ``max`` configuration value is provided, then a request will be retried 5 times.
-    Callable that is invoked when the subscriber needs to sleep.
-Accepts a float containing the amount of time in milliseconds to sleep as the first argument and and a ``GuzzleHttp\Event\AbstractTransferEvent`` as the second argument.

-    If no configuration value is provided for the ``sleep`` configuration option, then the subscriber will use PHP's ``usleep()`` function.

 Determining what should be retried
 ----------------------------------